Background

 Trimming An Old English Sheepdog's Feet

 This boy just had his foot hair trimmed.
 Before trimming feet, I make sure toe nails have been trimmed to the proper length.
-Kobuck's nails had recently been trimmed with a nail grinder.
+His nails had recently been trimmed with a nail grinder.
 Trimming the nails before trimming the feet allows me to trim his foot hair as short as possible.
 You may want to leave the hair in the front a little longer so the toe nails stay hidden when you fluff the hair.

 I also take my scissors and lie them almost flat on the table so I can very carefully trim the bottom edge around the foot.
 I'm careful to avoid cutting the pads or nails.
 This boy has sweaty feet so I try to keep the hair as short as possible but still keep him in a little longer coat.
 I also keep the hair between the pads short.

-He has freshly washed and mostly dried feet.
+He has freshly washed and dried feet.

 I comb out the hair all the away around the foot.